axonivy/dev.axonivy.com/src/app/pages/news/9.4/01-new-process-editor.md

 - __Browser compatible__: The new process editor runs on native web technologies.
-- __Element palette__: TThe element palette is now divided into different categories to facilitate your search for the desired element.
+- __Element palette__: The element palette is now divided into different categories to facilitate your search for the desired element.
 - __Quick Actions__: Besides the new look and feel of the editor view, there is a new way to interact with process elements.
 The Quick-Action-Bar gives you a range